rkuma183/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

    <strong>Info (?) page</strong>
    for network variability measurement.

-2. <strong>Register</string> to see how many the system can accomodate when the system is widely announced to the public.

-3. <strong>Login</strong> to see what happens when everyone arrives at the same time (such as at a call center).

-4. <strong>Search</strong> form usage, especially for form fields that return an autocomplete list for user ease-of-use.

-5. <strong>Navigation</strong> browsing through items without buying to specifically stress the web server.
+2. <strong>Browsing</strong> through items (without buying) to specifically stress the web server.

    Rather than coding to click specific items, this activity is often specified by a file with the test program iterates through.

+3. <strong>Register</strong> to see how many the system can accomodate when the system is widely announced to the public.

+4. <strong>Login</strong> to see what happens when everyone arrives at the same time (such as at a call center).

+5. <strong>Search</strong> form usage, especially for form fields that return an autocomplete list for user ease-of-use.

 6. <strong>Add to cart</strong> which adds to the database for each unique user, specifically to stress the database.